 First we need to make sure the dependencies are installed (for Debian/Ubuntu):

-sudo apt-get install subversion g++ zlib1g-dev build-essential git python rsync man-db sudo apt-get install libncurses5-dev gawk gettext unzip file libssl-dev wget
+sudo apt-get install subversion g++ zlib1g-dev build-essential git python rsync man-db sudo apt-get install libncurses5-dev gawk gettext unzip file libssl-dev wget zip time

 Get the LEDE source code: